mkudija/mkudija.github.io/reading-notes/_md/2021-09-16-The Inferno.md

 > –*Inferno* Canto 5.
 121-123

-"there is no greater pain than to remember past happiness in present grief"

-### Inferno Canto 6
+### Inferno Canto 6 - *Gluttony*
+> For the pernicious fault of gluttony,
+> as you can see, I'm prostrate in this rain.
->
+> –*Inferno* Canto 6.
+53-54

+> Pride, envy, and avarice are the sparks
+> that have set the hearts of all on fire.
-> –*Inferno* Canto 6. x-x
+> –*Inferno* Canto 6.
+74-75

 ### Inferno Canto 7
 >